 Fishing Boat Sinkings In The Bering Sea

-Over his 30-year career as a maritime lawyer, James Beard of Trueb & Beard LLC, has gained extensive experience litigating disasters involving the sinking of commercial fishing vessels in the Bering Sea.
+Over his 30-year career as a maritime lawyer, James Beard of Trueb Berne & Beard, LLP, has gained extensive experience litigating disasters involving the sinking of commercial fishing vessels in the Bering Sea.
 He has recovered millions of dollars in compensation for the wives, children and parents of crewmen who have lost their lives doing the most dangerous job in the world, working as a commercial fisherman.

 Some of Beard’s most notable Alaska fishing boat sinking cases are described below.